*** Personal appearance at Chinese Embassy may be required for fingerprinting. Please call for details.

 3. China Visa Application Form

+application will be delayed by 1-2 business days.
 For help completing your application form, please view our Sample Pre-filled application.

 Attention applicant: the Chinese embassy has issued strict requirements for passport photos.
 Your application will not be accepted if these requirements are not met.